-Mishe Mokwa Trail to Tri-Peaks and Sandstone Peak is a 7 mile moderately trafficked loop trail located near Malibu, CA that features beautiful wild flowers and is rated as moderate.
+Mishe Mokwa Trail to Tri-Peaks and Sandstone Peak is a 7 mile moderately trafficked loop trail located near Malibu, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash